Zafkiel45/c-hello-world/README.md

 - Print it.

 I know, the "C" language does not get the bits in memory.
 There are many tools, pointers and etc...
 But, I have not reach this topic yet.

+# Smalls exercies

+Date: 07/06/2025

+Finished some small (but difficult) exercises.
+The first is a `line-count`.
+It was easy.
+I learned that escapes are character too.
+In addition, each `character` is read a integer in expressions.
+The value of each character is based on ASCII table.

+The second exercise was difficult. after attempts,  I ask to ChatGpt, but it returned a bad answer.
+Some way, I known, that code was bad.
+So I tryed once more, and I finally reach it.

+The third exercise was confuse for me.
+In the book, I didn't understand anything.
+I'm Brazilian, so the main problem was the idiom barrer, but with help, I finally do it.